codeclinic/wp-spamfree/readme.txt

 Donate link: http://www.hybrid6.com/spamfree-donate
 Tags: spam, antispam, anti-spam, comments, comment, wp-spamfree, plugin, security, wordpress, javascript Tested up to: 2.3.3
-Stable tag: 1.5.3
+Stable tag: 1.5.4

 A powerful anti-spam plugin that virtually eliminates automated comment spam from bots.
 Finally, you can enjoy a spam-free WordPress blog!

 == Description ==

 = A Powerful Weapon Against Comment Spam =
-**One of the most effective anti-spam plugins for WordPress.** Comment spam has been a huge problem for bloggers since the inception of blogs, and it just doesn't seem to go away.
+Comment spam has been a huge problem for bloggers since the inception of blogs, and it just doesn't seem to go away.
 The worst kind, and most prolific, is automated spam that comes from bots.
 Well, finally there is a solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors. **The WP-SpamFree plugin virtually eliminates automated comment spam from bots.**

 = Features =
 1. Virtually eliminates automated comment spam from bots.
 It ensures that your commenters are in fact, human.